El Arenal, Jalisco

 El Arenal is a town and municipality in the state of Jalisco in central-western Mexico.
 El Arenal is known as the gateway to the so-called "blue agave" region in the Jaliscan Highlands (Los Altos de Jalisco).
 The municipality has an area of approximately 111.8 km2.

 As of 2005, the municipality had a total population of 13,574.

 The tequila factories

-The municipality includes La Providencia (claimed to be the first to export tequila to Europe), Cascahuín, Don Rigo and Don Valente factories.
+The municipality includes La Providencia (claimed to be the first to export tequila to Europe), Cascahuín, Herencia de Agaves, Don Rigo and Don Valente factories.

 Toponymy

 Its name derives from the terrestrial conditions of the first settlement, since there was a lot of sand in the valley.